Martin4dbest/monty/README.md

 15. queue,  stack    toggles the doubly link list implementation style

-16. nop       opcode should do nothing
+16. nop       opcode should do nothing.